microsoft/language-server-protocol/specification.md

 		 */
 		dynamicRegistration?: boolean;
 		/**
-		 * Client supports testing for validity of rename operations
+		 * The client supports testing for validity of rename operations
 		 * before execution.
 		 */
 		prepareSupport?: boolean;